awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.DB2LUW.ToMySQL.md

 ## Privileges for MySQL as a target<a name="CHAP_Source.DB2LUW.ToMySQL.ConfigureTarget"></a>

-The privileges required for MySQL as a target are listed following:
+The privileges required for MySQL as a target are as follows:
 + CREATE ON \*\.\*
 + ALTER ON \*\.\*
 + DROP ON \*\.\*